rafasgj/clibuilder/README.md

     cli.run()
 ```

-With this setup, the application will have options to display its version
+With this configuration, the application will have options to display its
-(--version), help instructions (-h or --help), and a required positional
+version (--version), help instructions (-h or --help), and a required
-argument.
+positional argument.
 If run with `--help`, the output is:

 ```
 usage: greeting [-h] [--version] someone